ros-industrial/industrial_training/gh_pages/_source/session7/ROS1-ROS2-bridge.md

       ros2_message_name: 'ARMarker'
     ```

-1. Add the definitions and declarations for the services that will be communicated over the bridge
+1. Add the definitions and declarations for the services that will be communicated over the bridge.
     ```C++
     ScanNPlan(const rclcpp::NodeOptions & options):
     rclcpp::Node(NODE_NAME, options)